Lei-Tin/CTerm/README.md

 A small application that can be used to change your terminal output colors

+This application is configured to run on normal Bash terminal

 # Build instructions

 The `Makefile` is provided, simply call `make cterm` or `make` in the current directory.